 Let’s get right at it.
-Here are 3 insights, 2 findings, and 1 action to take.
+Here are three insights, two findings, and one action to take.

 3 INSIGHTS FROM ME

 Preparing for retirement will never be an easy undertaking.
 But it can be helped immensely through awareness, practice, and habits.

 Here is my 4-step process improvement cycle to enhance any retirement.

 Awareness: clarify your retirement vision and the supporting actions.

 Practice: focus your conscious effort on the actions to realize the vision.

 Habit: with practice, the effort becomes automatic.

 Repeat: begin again because all retirements are a work in progress.